 Roper has a Business Code of Ethics and Standards of Conduct (the "Code of Ethics").
-The Code of Ethics addresses the professional, honest and candid conduct of each director, officer and employee; conflicts of interest, disclosure process, compliance with laws, rules and regulations, (including insider trading laws); corporate opportunities, confidentiality, fair dealing, protection and proper use of Company assets; and encourages the reporting of any illegal or unethical behavior.
+The Code of Ethics addresses the professional, honest and candid conduct of each director, officer and employee; conflicts of interest, disclosure process, compliance with laws, rules and regulations (including insider trading laws); and corporate opportunities, confidentiality, fair dealing, protection and proper use of Company assets; and encourages the reporting of any illegal or unethical behavior.
 The Code of Ethics applies to Roper's directors and employees, including its executive officers.
-The Code of Ethics is available on Roper's website (www.roperind.com) and also may be obtained upon request from the Secretary.
-Any amendments to, or waivers of, the Code of Ethics will be disclosed on Roper's website promptly following the date of such amendment or waiver.
+The Code of Ethics is available on Roper's website (www.roperind.com) and may also be obtained upon request from the Secretary.
+Any amendments to, or waivers of, the Code of Ethics will be disclosed on Roper's website promptly following the date of such amendment or waiver as required by law.